ms/buildtogether.tech/testing/index.md

 without axes, and so on will minimize the number of tests you need to rewrite as the library changes.

-Computer graphics, data science, and anything else that uses floating-point arithmetic is also hard to test.
+Computer graphics, data science, and anything else that uses <span i="floating-point arithmetic!difficulty of testing; unit test!floating-point arithmetic">floating-point arithmetic</span> is also hard to test.
 One problem is that floating-point numbers are approximations, just as 0.33333333 is an approximation to 1/3.
 When we work with them, we have to think in terms of error bars, just as scientists working in a lab do; rather than checking if the actual result is exactly the same as the expected result, we have to ask, "Are they close enough that I don't have to worry?"
 To answer that question, we have to decide what is "close enough".
 One part in a thousand?
 One part in a million?
 Any two programmers will probably answer this question differently; if nothing else, writing tests forces us to be explicit about our tolerances.

 Another challenge when testing numerical software is that we often don't know what the right answer is.
 If your program is supposed to simulate the